 E-Verify Work Eligibility

-Also, the E-verify program improves the accuracy of wage and tax reporting and protects American jobs for authorized, legally compliant workers, and helps to uphold the integrity of a workforce.
+Companies that utilize the E-verify program help improve the accuracy of wage and tax reporting, protect jobs for authorized, legally-compliant American workers, and help uphold the integrity of their workforce.

-Any employer awarded Federal government contracts or providing services for the Federal government as a contractor or subcontractor is required to begin using the E-Verify system as of May 21, 2009.
-The new rule implements Executive Order 12989, as amended by President George W. Bush on June 6, 2008, directing Federal agencies to require their contractors to electronically verify the employment eligibility of their employees.
-Experts say that this trend will eventually affect all employers, whether government contractors or not.
+As of 2009, any employer awarded Federal government contracts or that provides services for the Federal government as a contractor or subcontractor is required to begin using the Form I-9 E-Verify system.
+The new rule implemented in Executive Order 12989, as amended by President George W. Bush on June 6, 2008, directed Federal agencies to require contractors to electronically verify employment eligibility of their employees.